federamundo5/ClinicaLab4/README.md

 a viernes en el horario de 8:00 a 19:00, y los sábados en el horario de 8:00 a 14:00.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

 ## Objetivo